Zhiliang-Bai/Drosophila-longevity/README.md

 <img width="817" alt="Screenshot 2025-05-03 at 8 27 49 PM" src="https://github.com/user-attachments/assets/e128cb79-ee20-4648-9087-22f05a788989" />

-Scripts are included in the "FLY-MAP"
+Scripts are included in the "FLY-MAP" folder.